senexger/shotexpress-spur-0/README.md

     "direction": "forward",                // "forward" | "reverse"
     "expected_tags": ["tag_03","tag_04","tag_05"],
     "stop_on_tag": "tag_06",
-    "offline_plan": {
-      "approach_slowdown_ms": 2000,        // begin crawl this long after first expected tag miss "max_run_ms_without_tag": 7000,      // hard stop if no tag for this long "crawl_speed": 0.15,                 // speed used while searching for tag "dwell_ms": 1500                     // stop dwell after reaching stop_on_tag
-    },
+    "max_run_ms_without_tag": 7000,
     "ttl_ms": 15000                        // discard command if not started in time }
 }
 ```

-If the train looses connection to the MQTT broker, then it falls back to the `offline_plan`:
-- If the next `expected_tag` has been missed, the train slows down ("crawls") at `crawl_speed` after `approach_slowdown_ms` has passed.
-- If the train doesn't read an RFID tag for `max_run_ms_without_tag`, it stops and `IDLE`s until it receives a new server message.
+If the train looses connection to the MQTT broker and doesn't read an RFID tag for `max_run_ms_without_tag`, it stops and `IDLE`s until it receives a new server message.
-- If the train does contine reading RFID tags, it continues driving, until it reads the final `stop_on_tag`.
-- It then waits for `dwell_ms` before it goes to `IDLE` state.

 ### train → server: event/exec